Slickhit/blizz_beta/README.md

 ./blizz gui
 ```

+The older syntax above is still supported if you prefer a subcommand approach.

 The command automatically checks for Tkinter and attempts to install it if
 needed.
 If installation fails, install your platform's Tkinter package
 (often `python3-tk` on Debian/Ubuntu) and re-run the command.